Stochastic Modelling of Symmetric Positive Definite Material Tensors: Stochastic modelling

 \section{Stochastic modelling}

 Methods to ensure positive definiteness will be briefly considered in \fsec{Ssec:ensuring-spd}.
-We shall settle for an approach based on the exponential map, which is most easily handled in the spectral decomposition representation.
-This kind of representation is also well suited to address the problem of symmetry invariance, which will be done in \fsec{Ssec:group-inv-detl}.
-The outcome of this approach is that the tensor $\genSecTensor(\event)$ at each spatial location may be described by a number---depending on the symmetry class---of parameters, which can be clearly separated into scaling or `size' parameters, and others which determine the orientation of the symmetry axes.
-Although this is not the main topic of this paper, in \fsec{Ssec:spatial-model} it is sketched how, borrowing an idea from \cite{GuilleminotSoize2011, GuilleminotSoize2012, GuilleminotSoize2012a, GuilleminotSoize2013, GuilleminotSoize2013a, GuilleminotSoize2014}, these parameters can be modelled as random fields without any positivity or invariance constraints, thus giving a random tensor field $\genSecTensor(\vek{x},\event)$ through a memoryless point-wise transformation.
+We shall settle for an approach based on the exponential map, which is most easily handled in the spectral decomposition representation, \rvsi{and which} is also well suited to address the problem of symmetry invariance. \rvsi{The tensor $\genSecTensor(\event)$ ---at each location is modelled in \fsec{Ssec:group-inv-detl} } by a number---depending on the symmetry class---of parameters, which can be clearly separated into scaling or `size' parameters, and \rvsi{those} which determine the orientation of the symmetry axes. \rvsi{This description is restricted to second-order spatial tensors like the heat conduction tensor, higher order tensors like the fourth-order elasticity tensor require additional parameters for the eigen-strain distribution.} Although this is not the main topic of this paper, in \fsec{Ssec:spatial-model} it is sketched how, borrowing an idea from \cite{GuilleminotSoize2011, GuilleminotSoize2012, GuilleminotSoize2012a, GuilleminotSoize2013, GuilleminotSoize2013a, GuilleminotSoize2014, Grigoriu2016}, these parameters can be modelled as random fields without any positivity or invariance constraints, thus giving a random tensor field $\genSecTensor(\vek{x},\event)$ through a memoryless point-wise transformation.